4d/docs/website/translated_docs/de/FormObjects/properties_Subform.md

 ---
 ## List Form

 You use this property to declare the list form to use in the subform.
 A list subform lets you enter, view, and modify data in other tables.

 List subforms can be used for data entry in two ways: the user can enter data directly in the subform, or enter it in an [input form](#detail-form).
 In this configuration, the form used as the subform is referred to as the List form.
 The input form is referred to as the Detail form.

-You can also allow the user to enter data in the List form.

 #### JSON Grammar